rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 * SlicerROS2 v0.9: requires Ubuntu 20.04/ROS Galactic, Ubuntu
   22.04/ROS2 Humble or Ubuntu 24.04/ROS2 Jazzy with Slicer 5.6

-Older versions and compilation fixes:
+Older versions and compilation tricks:

 * If you need to use Ubuntu 22.04/ROS 2 Humble, SlicerROS2 v1.0+ will
   fail to compile unless you comment out the the rosbag2 service